-If you have lost one tooth or several consecutive teeth, a dental bridge can restore function, aesthetics, and oral health stability.
+If you have lost one tooth or several consecutive teeth, our dental bridges can restore function, aesthetics, and oral health stability.
 A traditional dental bridge is a removable oral appliance that attaches to existing “anchor” teeth.
-The development of new techniques and the evolution of dental implants now enables patients to receive a dental bridge that is permanently secured and can improve oral health in several ways.
+The development of new techniques and the evolution of dental implants now enable patients to receive a permanent modern dental bridge.
+This restorative dental treatment can improve oral health in several ways.

-Dr. Patel works with patients who have lost teeth on an individual basis to restore their smiles with a dental bridge.
-For patients who are considered good candidates for implants, she typically recommends using them to enjoy the best possible result.
+Westborough, MA dentist, Dr. Patel works with patients who have lost teeth on an individual basis to restore their smiles with a dental bridge.
+For patients who we consider good candidates for implants, he typically recommends using them to enjoy the best possible result.
 Dental implants can replace the lost tooth root, stabilizing bone recession in the jaw and the natural structure of the lower facial area.

-A custom-made dental bridge will be color-matched to your smile and overall appearance for the most natural-looking result.
+We will color match your custom made dental bridge to blend in naturally with your smile and overall appearance.
 With routine dental care and good oral hygiene, you can expect to enjoy your dental bridge for a lifetime.

-The process for placing a dental bridge will vary, depending on whether dental implants are being placed to secure the new restoration.
-If implants are to anchor the bridge, we will coordinate the surgical part of the procedure with a local specialist.
-Once the posts are implanted, there is a healing period of several months before the crowns or dental bridge can be secured.
-A temporary bridge is often placed to provide function and aesthetics.
+The process for placing a dental bridge will vary.
+It mostly depends on whether or not you get dental implants to secure the new restoration.
+If you elect to get implants to anchor the bridge, we will coordinate the surgical part of the procedure with a local specialist.
+Once the specialist surgically places the posts, there is a healing period of several months before we can attach the dental bridge.
+We often provide a temporary bridge to keep function and aesthetics while you wait.

 Dental Bridge FAQs